AngMaher/Prevail-pp5/README.md

 I used the service [mailchimp](https://mailchimp.com/) to create a subscribe form and to handle emails I have added the form to the site's footer to collect user email addresses and names so I can make the emails more personal.

-I set the email address to be unique to avoid users signing up multiple times with the same email address.
-If a user tries to sign up twice with the same address they will be shown a message letting them know they've already signed up.

 ## Testing

 For all testing, please refer to the [TESTING.md](TESTING.md) file.